root-project/web/manual/python/index.md

 The ROOT graphics are also available in Jupyter, both in Python and C++.
 Moreover, the user can choose between two modes:
 - *Static* (default): the graphics are displayed as a static image in the output of the notebook cell.
 - *Interactive*: the graphics are shown as an interactive JavaScript display.
-In order to activate this mode, the `%jsroot on` line needs to be added to the cell.
+In order to activate this mode, the `%jsroot on` line needs to be included in a cell.
+Once enabled, the mode will stay on until it is disabled with `%jsroot off` (i.e. no need to enable it in every cell).
 This is an example for a Python notebook:

 ```python
 %jsroot on